-In October 2021, the Massachusetts Trial Court received a national Elder JusticeInnovation Grant from the U.S. Department of Health and Human Services and Family Court and its partners create an Office of Adult Guardianship and increase court oversight of guardians/conservators to protect older adults (aged 60+) and adults with disabilities from abuse, financial exploitation, and neglect.
+In October 2021, the Massachusetts Trial Court received a national Elder Justice Innovation Grant from the U.S. Department of Health and Human Services Administration for Community Living.
+In the course of this two-year project, the Probate and Family Court and its partners create an Office of Adult Guardianship and Conservatorship Oversight (OAGCO) within the PFC.
+The goal of this project is to increase court oversight of guardians/conservators to protect older adults (aged 60+) and adults with disabilities from abuse, financial exploitation, and neglect.